saitaiky/notebook/docs/docs/other/reaction.md

-## Whe people question you?
+## Why do people question your thought?

 People question others when
 - your thinking is not deep enough
-- you are lack of confidence
+- you lack confidence

 ### Thinking is not deep enough